-Geoff Gill (pictured above), 65, left full-time employment as an IT manager earlier this year to concentrate on the printing business he has been operating at home in Southend-on-Sea for a number of years.
+Geoff Gill (pictured above), 65, left full-time employment as an IT manager to concentrate on the printing business he has been operating at home in Southend-on-Sea for a number of years.

 The business, producing calling cards, leaflets, stationery and suchlike, is called Nice ‘n’ Easy.
 Now he has paid off his mortgage and gets his state pension, Geoff says he can afford to live on the modest income from his print orders.